6th District Council Member

 South Bend, Indiana 46613

-Currently serving in his 11th year, and third consecutive term after first being elected in 2007, South Bend Common Councilman Oliver Davis (D-6th) has worked hard to represent the 6th District and the residents of South Bend.
+In 2019, South Bend Common Councilman Oliver Davis (D-6th) is seeking to become the 33rd Mayor of the City of South Bend, Indiana.
+Currently serving in his 12th year and third consecutive term, after first being elected in 2007, Councilman Oliver has worked hard to represent the people of South Bend.
 Serving the citizens of South Bend is one of Oliver’s greatest honors.
 Throughout his tenure on the Common Council, Councilman Oliver has continued to see the 6th District grow and revive as a strong economic region for the City of South Bend.
 With the rapid growth of businesses in the Ignition Park area, Lippert Components Inc. relocated in the former A.J.
 Wright building on Sample Street, and with the new Martin’s Super Market in the far west side of the 6th District, the Southwest side of the City of South Bend is gaining strength.
 Councilman Oliver was awarded the Transforming Action Through Power (TAP) 2010 Public Official of the Year in South Bend, IN.
-Furthermore, Councilman Oliver was very supportive and an advocate for the Pokagon Tribal Council’s development that will greatly re-energize the Southwest Side of the City of South Bend.
-“On behalf of the Pokagon Tribal Council, and all Pokagon citizens, we’d like to thank the BIA, Mayor Pete Buttigieg, former and active South Bend Common Council members, Councilman Oliver Davis, members of the Michiana Pokagon Alliance, and all of the local citizens and organizations that have supported us during this lengthy process,” said John P. Warren, Chairman of the Pokagon Band of Potawatomi Indians.”
+Councilman Oliver was very supportive and an advocate for the Pokagon Tribal Council’s development that will greatly re-energize the Southwest Side of the City of South Bend.
+“On behalf of the Pokagon Tribal Council, and all Pokagon citizens, we’d like to thank the BIA, Mayor Pete Buttigieg, former and active South Bend Common Council members, Councilman Oliver Davis, members of the Michiana Pokagon Alliance, and all of the local citizens and organizations that have supported us during this lengthy process,” said John P. Warren, Former Chairman of the Pokagon Band of Potawatomi Indians.”
 Councilman Oliver Davis’ 2015 Re-Election Campaign for the 6th District of South Bend was endorsed by the South Bend Regional (formerly St. Joseph County) Chamber of Commerce.
-In January of 2017, South Bend Mayor Pete Buttigieg announced his candidacy for the Democratic National Committee (DNC) Chairperson, If he had been chosen to be the new DNC Chairperson, Mayor Buttigieg had announced that he would resign his mayor post.
-Councilman Oliver publicly announced that he would officially file the papers with the St. Joseph County Democratic Party to be considered for the Mayor of South Bend, Indiana if Mayor Pete had resigned from office to become the next DNC Chairperson.

-Councilman Oliver, who is the third child & only son born to life-time educators Drs.
-Oliver (Sr.) & Ruth Faye Davis, is married to Lynda R. (Hodges) Davis, who is also an educator.
-They have two lovely daughters – Starr Davis and Kailyn Davis and two awesome sons – Geoff Simons and Marc Simons.
+Councilman Oliver is married to Lynda R. (Hodges) Davis.
+They have two lovely daughters – Starr D. Davis and Kailyn M. Davis and two awesome sons – Geoff Simons and Marc Simons.
 The Davises have a beautiful Chocolate Black Lab named Pepper S. Davis.
-Councilman Oliver loves to cook, to travel, to watch football, basketball and tennis, and is a lover of history
+Councilman Oliver loves to cook, to travel, to watch football, basketball and tennis and is a lover of history.

 Representing all of the residents in: 130601, 130602, 130603, 130604, 130605, 130606, 130607, 130608, 130609, 130610, 130611